Vihtoriaaa/GenAI-2.5D-Content-Creation/README.md

    Add generated scene image, its depth map, and selected 3D object to appropriate folders.

 2. Run `cd pipeline/` to move to folder with pipeline code.
-3. Run `python pipeline.py` to launch the pipeline.
+3. Run `python cpu_pipeline.py` to launch the pipeline.
-4. You're done 🎉
+4. You're done 🎉 Wait till the pipeline finishes its execution.
 </details>

 ### License